erikmauk/Expressionist-Creature/README.md

 To see this JavaScript file for yourself, here is a link to a Cal Poly HTML page where my code is being hosted: http://users.csc.calpoly.edu/~emauk/cpe123/

-Then, click on Lab 1.
+Then, click on "Expressionist Creature."